Tens of thousands of children in Washington suburbs return to in-person school

 Over the next few days, three major districts in Northern Virginia will send large cohorts of middle-schoolers and high-schoolers back into classrooms, where they will join peers who returned earlier this semester.
 This final phasing-in fulfills promises, issued separately by leaders of the systems in Fairfax County, Arlington and Alexandria City, that families who prefer it will be able to pursue in-person learning by mid-March.

 In Montgomery County, Monday also heralded the return of some students enrolled in special-education and career programs, as well as seniors whose grades have put them in danger of not graduating.
-This week’s returnees joined more than 700 students who had returned March 1, a group mostly made up of special-education and career program students.
+This week’s returnees joined more than 700 students who had returned March 1, a group made up mostly of special-education and career program students.

 Of course, back-to-school day looked a little different from previous years — and not just because it was taking place in mid-March.

-On Monday, officials asked Montgomery families to complete a health form attesting that their children did not have symptoms of covid-19 or recent exposure to people who tested positive.
+On Monday, officials asked Montgomery families to complete a health form attesting that their children did not have coronavirus symptoms or recent exposure to people who tested positive for it.

 Once inside the building, everyone wore masks, and children were confined to desks set six feet apart.
-Some in-person students learned from teachers who had opted to stay home and were present only virtually, as faces inside devices set up on children's’ desks.
+Some in-person students learned from teachers who had opted to stay home and were present only virtually, as faces inside devices set up on children’s desks.

 And sometimes, even when the teacher was lecturing at the front of the room, students kept watching them through a Chromebook screen.
 This tactic is meant to facilitate an instruction model known as “concurrent” teaching, in which educators must simultaneously lead lessons for in-person children and those learning remotely from home.